Heat Shrink Tubing

 Multiconductor Portable Cord

 Single Conductor Portable Cord

 Multi Conductor Electronic Cable Assembly Preparation

 Companies upgrade to multiconductor electronic cables when they are using multiple wires for a single application or when added protection is needed for the copper strands.
 Insulation covers copper for a specific reason which is to protect the copper from impact, corrosion, heat, voltage and connection failures.
-Rarely, an overall jacket can be used to simply combine all of the individual wires into a cable because it’s easier to install and it looks neater, however the jacket is still used for some form of protection one way or another.
-Here at WesBell we can service the cable before we ship it, such as cutting it to length, coiling it, removing the outer jacket a few inches and stripping the insulation from each conductor.
+Rarely, an overall jacket can be used to simply combine all of the individual wires into a cable because it’s easier to install and it looks neater, however, the jacket is still used for some form of protection one way or another.
+WesBell can service the cable before we ship it.
+Our services for cable include cutting it to length, coiling it, removing the outer jacket a few inches and stripping the insulation from each conductor.

 Types of Multi-Conductor Cables

 Since wire and cable insulation is designed to protect the copper strands the most common types of multiconductor cables are related to temperature, voltage and environmental impact.
 The most basic version is called PVC / PVC, which is the lowest-rated temperature (80°C) and lowest voltage (300 volts).
 Similar cables with different characteristics are FPLR, FPLR Shielded, FPLP and FPLP Shielded, which are Riser and Plenum fire alarm cables.
 These cables come in two versions: shielded or unshielded.

 Any application with a need for higher temperature or voltage will require a more expensive cable with higher ratings.
 For example, STJ (Shielded Tape Jacket) cables are rated for 600 volts and 200°C for applications that typically exposed high amounts of heat near the wires.
 Perhaps there’s a wire harness running to a control panel in a furnace near the pilot flame, and if it’s close enough it may require an STJ cable.